itzAmil/email-spam-detector/README.md

 **Email Spam Detection** is a Machine Learning project designed to classify emails as **Spam** or **Not Spam** based on their textual content.

 The system leverages natural language processing techniques and traditional ML models to identify patterns in email data and detect spam effectively.
-It includes a Streamlit-based frontend that allows users to input email text and receive instant classification results.
+It includes a Streamlit-based UI that allows users to input email text and receive instant classification results.

 ---